Rockwell-Holbrook/ticket_to_ride/README.md

 Design documentation
 A partially running Ticket to Ride game that can be setup and whose design follows the submitted design.
 It must provide all of the capabilities described above.
-You must provide a routine that can be run to test and demonstrate all of the client model updates and subsequent view updates (through the observable) for all capabilities described above.
+You must provide a routine that can be run to test and demonstrate all of the client com.example.shared.model updates and subsequent view updates (through the observable) for all capabilities described above.
 For every test case the routine should describe what the test case is to do, and do it.
 It is to then wait a sufficient amount of time (about 5 seconds) for the TA to read the description and observe the result in the GUI.